Charito Planas: Activism against Marcos

-After graduating in the University of the Philippines with law degree, she fought against the Marcos' dictatorship by protesting before the Supreme Court, through Planas vs. Comelec, the plebiscite that ratified the 1973 Constitution.
-Like other Marcos' opponents, she was later arrested by the authorities and detained with some of other opponents.
+She fought against the Marcos' dictatorship by protesting before the Supreme Court, through Planas vs. Comelec, the plebiscite that ratified the 1973 Constitution.
+Like other Marcos' opponents, she was later arrested by the authorities in November 1973 and detained with some of other opponents.
 She was placed under solitary confinement when the authorities aware of boosting up the morale of another anti-Marcos detainees.
+Her total jail time lasted up to 14 months, while her succeeding house arrest lasted 16 months.